Masters & PhD in Health Informatics Online Programs

 - Public Health Informatics – concerned with population health, health promotion, bio- surveillance and more

-Online Masters in Health Informatics programs often discuss elements of business, healthcare and technology.
-Most programs require students to complete from 30 to 42 credits of coursework, and students often culminate their degree with a final thesis or capstone project.
+Online Masters in Health Informatics programs often discuss elements of business, healthcare, and technology.
+Many programs require students to complete from 30 to 42 credits of coursework, and students often culminate their degree with a final thesis or capstone project.
 To complete these requirements, a full-time online student might need about 2.5 years, however time to completion, like credit weight, is a variable.

 Aside from the Master of Science in Health Informatics (MSHI), other university departments might award related degrees, such as the Master of Science in Nursing (MSN), Master of Management, Master of Health Administration and Master of Science in Bioinformatics.
 Each program could cover different areas of the informatics field.
 Make sure to contact individual schools for more information.